tonytsheng/DBHUB/ANALYTICS/GLUE/ID/readme.md

 In Python, these operations work on RDDs containing built-in Python tuples such as (1, 2).
 Simply create such tuples and then call your desired operation.

+# Dataframe
+- Spark createOrReplaceTempView()
+How does the createOrReplaceTempView() method work in Spark and what is it used for?
+One of the main advantages of Apache Spark is working with SQL along with DataFrame/Dataset API.
+So if you are comfortable with SQL, you can create a temporary view on DataFrame/Dataset by using createOrReplaceTempView() and using SQL to select and manipulate the data.

+A Temporary view in Spark is similar to a real SQL table that contains rows and columns but the view is not materialized into files.
+In this article, we will be discussing what is createOrReplaceTempView() and how to use it to create a temporary view and run Spark SQL queries.